+44 (0)113 34 33183

 - 'Revising Chartism', Historical Association Nottingham branch (2011)

 - 'Our brothers in the holy cause of freedom: British radical reactions to the Canadian Rebellions of 1837-8.
-Ian Dyck Memorial Lecture at Simon Fraser University, Vancouver, Canada in Autumn (2010)
+Ian Dyck Memorial Lecture at Simon Fraser University, Vancouver, Canada (2010)

-I have often contributed to broadcasts on aspects of Chartism, for example
+I often contribute to broadcasts on aspects of Chartism and other radical movements, including recently